Mohamed-Saber-97/dev-deep-dive/Java Study Notes/Oracle Certified Professional/Oracle Certified Professional.md

     - The exam results are presented on the screen after the exam.
 Afterward, you should log on to the CertView certification portal to see details about your performance
     - An indication of whether you've passed or failed.
     - The total score.
 All the scored questions are weighted equally, and the score is calculated based on the percentage of correct answers.
 No credit is given for partially correct answers for the scored questions
-    - Indications on how well you did on each category within the objectives.
+    - Indications on how well you did in each category within the objectives.
 Candidates who fail the exam should pay close attention to this information.
 If you're planning to retake the exam, it may give a good indication of which topics need closer attention
     - The result will not divulge which questions were answered correctly.

 ### The Questions